v3lip/PhishingSpammer/README.md

 ### Tech

 Phising Spammer is written in purely Python, with few libraries which makes it very easy to use and get going.

-And of course Phishing spammer itself is open source with a [public repository][dill] on GitHub.

 ### Installation